A common question that we get here from students at Best Online Traffic School is, “How do I know if I’m eligible for traffic school?”

 Should you go to traffic school?

-In short, yes, but there’s an entire post dedicated to this topic.
+In short, yes, but there’s an entire post dedicated to this topic if you want to weigh the pros and cons.
 You may also go to traffic school to get updated on the latest traffic laws or in some cases, qualify for reduced auto insurance premiums if your insurer offers a special discount.
 However, you should check with your insurance company before signing up.

 Please keep mind; this is not legal advice.
 You should not rely on anything you read here to make decisions which may impact your life.
 We make every effort to provide complete and accurate information.
 However, we do not guarantee accuracy, completeness, timeliness or correct sequencing of the information.